raclee7/raclee7.github.io/README.md

 Open up the `index.html` in your browser to see changes.

 Commit, push, and go to https://codingwithrachel.github.io/ to see the changes live.

+## Analytics
+[My website](https://codingwithrachel.github.io/) uses Google Analytics 4 to understand the user behavior on the site.